Victoria Park Market

-Victoria Park Market is a cluster of galleries, workshops, studios, offices, eateries and retail stores as well as a gym and Pilates Studio in Auckland, New Zealand.
+Victoria Park Market is a cluster of galleries, workshops, studios, offices, restaurants and retail shops as well as a gym and Pilates Studio in Auckland, New Zealand.
 The precinct is housed in a former waste depot and incinerator complex.
 It is located in Freemans Bay and its name derives from the adjacent Victoria Park which was created in 1905 and named after the late Queen who had died four years earlier.

 Until April 2016 the precinct was a craft, souvenir and clothing market and retail complex.
 It underwent a $22M refurbishment allowing for the earthquake proofing of the historic buildings and the introduction of some new buildings.